theodale/sorites/README.md

 # Sorites Protocol

-This repository contains the smart contracts for the Sorites protocol, a fixed yield wrapper for a variable yield protocols.
+This repository contains the smart contracts for the Sorites protocol, a fixed yield wrapper for a variable yield protocols 💰🔒⏰.